backyardbiomech/qtiConverter/README.md

 SA
 1\.
 This question is assigned 2 points.
 NOTE that I could have made it (2), or (2 points), or (2 pts), or (2 chickens).
 The key is to have a number inside parentheses in one of the first three lines in the question block.
 The SA stands for short answer: Fill in a blank \_\_\____ like that one. notice letter followed by period below.
 A. correct answer 1
-B. correct anser too allowing for mispellings
+B. correct anser too alowing for mispellings
 C. Yet another correct answer

 ES